ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     - Added security considerations on redirection status codes.
     - Added security considerations on cuckoo token attack.
     - Made token management URL required on token rotation.
+    - Added considerations on token rotation and self-contained tokens.

 - -08
     - Update definition for "Client" to account for the case of no end user.